alifsemi/sdk-alif/samples/drivers/lpi2c/README.rst

 NOTE
 ============

-when lpi2c transmit 3 bytes then master reception has to be called 3 times to receive the 3 bytes send by the slave.
+When lpi2c0 transmits 3 bytes then, master reception has to be called 3 times to receive the 3 bytes sent by the slave.

 Sample Output
 =============